 There are no uniform guidelines in the literature on the surgical management of extravasation injuries, including guidelines on the optimal timeframe for referral to a plastic surgeon.

-With most patients conservative management (including “watch and wait”, the use of pharmacological measures and the application of topical heating or cooling) is sufficient.
+With most patients conservative management (including “watch and wait”, the use of pharmacological measures and the application of topical cooling) is sufficient.
 However in cases where conservative measures fail or functional damage is suspected, surgical intervention may be required.

 Clinical assessment of the individual case is paramount in determining if surgical review is necessary.
 Referral to a plastic surgeon or other specialist surgeon (according to individual case and site of extravasation) is recommended for: